michielgrotenhuis/plugin-boilerplate/README.md

 # Uvodo Plugin Boilerplate

-#### This is boilerplate for uvodo plugin.
+#### This is boilerplate for store.icu plugin.
 You can download or clone repo , and start to develop a plugin for Uvodo

 ****